Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 Rebuilding Self-Trust

-Learning to recognize and trust your own emotional signals.
+Learning to recognize and trust your own emotional signals again.

-Reducing guilt and anxiety when setting limits with others.
+Reducing the guilt and anxiety that show up when you set limits with others.

 Working with the nervous system patterns that keep your mind replaying conversations.